 (2) The parole period in the subsequent parole order is to be set by the Governor and must be at least 6 months, not more than 5 years, and not longer than the parole period of the cancelled parole order.

-[(3) repealed]

 [Section 73 amended by No. 41 of 2006 s.
 53.]

 74. Parole period under new parole order deemed to be time served